ChristianKohler/Homepage/content/posts/2021-01-22-ng-modules/index.md

 1. The component is included in the bundle since it is referenced
 2. The component template can compile it's child components

+If you want to go more into detail, here is a working example of an Angular app without NgModules and with the directives array to register components: https://stackblitz.com/edit/example-ng-without-modules

 ### Other use cases

 - The AppModule is also responsible to define how the application is bootstrapped.